Paramodular forms coming from elliptic curves: Siegel modular forms obtained by the lifting

 \subsection{Representation theoretic aspect of the \texorpdfstring{${\rm sym^3}$}{} lifting}

 Here, a ``lifting" means a functorial lift according to {\it the Langlands principle of functoriality}, a central conjecture in the Langlands program that describes the relationships between automorphic objects living on two different algebraic groups.
 Let $G, H$ be two (split) reductive algebraic groups defined over $\Q$.
 Attached to the groups $G$ and $H$ are their dual groups $\hat{G}$ and $\hat{H}$, which are complex reductive Lie groups whose root systems are dual to those of $G$ and $H$ respectively.
-By the principle of functoriality, every homomorphism of Lie groups $\hat{G} \rightarrow \hat{H}$ should give rise to a ``lifting" of automorphic representations of $G(\A_{\Q})$ to automorphic representations of $H(\A_{\Q})$ such that the $L$-functions of the automorphic representations of $G(\A_{\Q})$ and $H(\A_{\Q})$ are connected.
+By the principle of functoriality, every homomorphism of Lie groups $\hat{G} \rightarrow \hat{H}$ should give rise to a ``lifting" of automorphic representations of $G(\A_{\Q})$ to automorphic representations of $H(\A_{\Q})$ that connects their $L$-functions.
 Now, we have the map $\sym^3: \widehat{\GL(2)}=\GL(2,\C) \rightarrow \widehat{\GSp(4)}=\GSp(4,\C)$.
 So the principle of functoriality predicts that an automorphic representation of $\GL(2,\A_{\Q})$ should ``lift" to an automorphic representation of $\GSp(4,\A_{\Q})$, i.e., the following diagram should hold: